librity/ft_dev_diaries/content/en/contact.md

 menu: main
 ---

-Feel free to hit me up if you have any questions I can help you with.
+Feel free to hit me up if you have any questions, comments or suggestions.
 I check and read my emails almost every day!

 {{< form-contact action="https://formspree.io/f/xzbknppe"  >}}